talwat/geoterm/README.md

 > [!WARNING]
 > This project is in an extremely early stage and completely non-functional.

-geoterm is, first and foremost, geoguessr: terminal edition.
+geoterm is, first and foremost, geoguessr: calculator edition.
 That's pretty much it.

-As a secondary goal, there should also be a rudimentary serial client that can be used to play on effectively any serial device with a little work, like a gameboy or calculator.
+As a secondary goal, there should also be a rudimentary terminal client that can be used to play on PC.

 ## Plans